DSNP-org/dsnp-web/about/why-dsnp.md

 ---
 layout: default
-title: Why DSNP?
+title: Why Build With DSNP?
 ---
-## Why DSNP?
+## Why Build With DSNP?

-_Why You Should Consider DSNP for Your Decentralized Social App._
+_Why You Should Consider DSNP for Your Decentralized Social App_

 There are a variety of social media protocols and platforms available to you as a developer each with their own strengths and weaknesses.
 Here are a few reasons why DSNP may prove the best platform for your decentralized social application.